 Amortization expenses are related to the amortization of intangible assets.
-For further information on amortization, see Note 5: Goodwill and Other Intangible Assets in Redbox's Notes to Consolidated Financial Statements included elsewhere in this registration statement.
+For further information on amortization, see Note 5: Goodwill and Other Intangible Assets in Redbox's Notes to Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K.